executors/executors/README.md

 `NonblockingHostBasedBulkTwoWayExecutor`.
 Such a category would correspond to executor types which create bulk, two-way execution hosted on a thread, and would create execution in a way that is guaranteed not to block the calling thread.
 However, our proposal does not define such a category.
-In order to help programmers define their own ad hoc requirements for executor types, our design provides a set of executor type traits for introspecting the properties of executors at compile time.
-These fine-grained type traits detect characteristics such as native support for executor operations as well as compatibility between an executor type and an executor customization point.
-Programmers may employ these type traits at software boundaries to define requirements for executor composition as well as reject types of executors which are known to be incompatible.
+Instead, this category could be created by composing the executor type traits described above.

 ## Execution Contexts